top of page

 Raised in Michigan, Megan Doyle became enamored with the piano at age five and begged her parents to let her get lessons.
 Her study of classical piano led her to explore all manner of instruments (she never met an instrument she didn't like!), including voice.
 A move to California found Megan performing at Renaissance Faires and other cultural events, deepening her love for traditional folk music, songs, and ballads of the British Isles.
 Many of her performance songs appear on her album "Nightingale in the Trees."
 Megan also plays saxophone, flute, trumpet, bassoon, oboe, clarinet, tin whistle, bass guitar, hammered dulcimer, mountain dulcimer, autoharp, didgeridoo, kalimba, hurdy-gurdy, and nyckelharpa, a collection of instruments that takes some time to get through the spell-checker.

 Guest Artist, Nathaniel Sellin was brought up in the California folk scene.
-He was trained classically on acoustic bass and studied Jazz with Charlie Haden student, Evan Conway.
+Now a music producer in the LA art scene, he was trained classically on acoustic bass and studied Jazz with Charlie Haden student, Evan Conway.
 Additionally, Nathaniel immersed himself in world percussion with an emphasis on folk instruments, Celtic bodhran and Balkan tapan.
 Storywrens have been thrilled to have his technical and artistic flair on both studio recordings as well as live performances as his schedule permits.

 bottom of page